The Organized Mind

 Levitin makes an interesting observation.
 It's hard to find people who are uncommonly focused and ‘zen-like.’

 Many of the only people he knows who could be identified as such are wealthy, successful people.
 Those who can afford to hire assistants to manage their time and resources.

 “Their skills and accomplishments vary, but as a group, one thing is remarkably constant.
 I’ve repeatedly been struck by how liberating it is for them not to have to worry about whether there is someplace else they need to be, or someone else they need to be talking to.
 They take their time, make eye contact, relax, and are really there with whomever they’re talking to.
 They don’t have to worry if there is someone more important they should be talking to at that moment because their staff—their external attentional filters—have already determined to them that this is the best way they should be using their time.”

-Since most people can’t afford to pay assistants, we are left with the challenging responsibility of juggling more tasks and information inputs than ever before, while trying to maintain internal harmony and a productive, positive lifestyle.
+Most people can’t afford to pay assistants.
+So we are left with the challenging responsibility of juggling more tasks and information inputs than ever before.
+All while trying to maintain internal harmony and a productive, positive lifestyle.

-By developing our capacities for active sorting, satisficiation, and by using our physical tools in a responsible manner, we can undermine that looming, overwhelming feeling of having a million things to do but not having any time.
+We can develop our capacities for active sorting, satisficiation, and by using our physical tools in a responsible manner.
+We can undermine that looming, overwhelming feeling of having a million things to do but not having any time.

-That sinking feeling you get when you cycle through everything that needs to be accomplished in the next couple of days might actually correspond to something physical happening in your brain when you multitask; switching your attention takes a lot of mental energy, more than you might think.
+Attention and memory take a lot of mental energy, more than you might think.
+Recall that sinking feeling you get when you cycle through everything that needs to be accomplished in the next couple of days.
+It might actually correspond to something physical happening in your brain when you multitask.

 Levitin summarizing this succinctly when he states: